jethaharsha/DBImpl-project/README.md

 ##Database Benchmarking Project -
 CS 487/587 Database Implementation

-By: Jetha Harsha and Janaki Raghuram Srungavarapu
+By: Jetha Harsha Sai Emandi and Janaki Raghuram Srungavarapu

 ## Brief Description:
 The project aims to evaluate a single system (postgres) with different parameter values and optimizer options.
 The database is evaluated with the help of benchmark comparisons using queries from Wisconsin Benchmark.